 Handmade cards are fun to make and are a lovely personal touch!

 Commercial cards are available everywhere and there is a huge assortment to choose from.
-However, if you are creative or crafty or have some time on your hands, then why not make your own and surprise someone.
+However, if you are creative or crafty or have some time on your hands, then why not make your own and surprise someone!

 Choose your supplies

 Depending on what kind of greeting card you plan to make, you’ll need card stock or blank cards, envelopes, glue, scissors or a paper cutter, small decorations, paints, pencils, markers or sharpies.